ICE lifted its ban on family visits, but relatives still struggle to see loved ones

 The drive takes four hours and neither of his parents can drive.
 His father also needs permission to take time off work.
 But the biggest uncertainty has been whether the detention center will allow visitors at all.

-"The inconsistency with the visitation guidelines has made it more difficult for my parents to see me," said Hernandez, who is currently held in a facility in Bakersfield, Calif.
+"The inconsistency with the visitation guidelines has made it more difficult for my parents to see me," said Hernandez, who is currently held in a facility in Bakersfield, California.

 Hernandez was convicted of assault in 2018 in California.
 While in prison he furthered his education and completed firefighter training, his lawyer says.
 But when he was released in 2021, he didn't get to go home — he was sent to U.S. Immigration and Customs Enforcement's Mesa Verde Processing Center.